 The George J. Mitchell Department of Special Collections & Archives at Bowdoin College is digitizing the complete holdings of our Oliver Otis Howard Papers—the most heavily consulted of the Library’s manuscript holdings, among its larger, and arguably its most important collection of nineteenth-century primary source materials—and is making those digital surrogates discoverable and freely available on the Web for viewing and downloading.

-Project work begins in April 2014 and will be completed in 2017.
-Throughout the duration of the project, digitized portions of the collection will become available online as they are created.
+Project work began in April 2014 and will be completed in 2017.
+Throughout the duration of the project, digitized portions of the collection are being made available online as they are created.
 Once completed, the Oliver Otis Howard Papers Online will present nearly 150,000 high-quality scanned images, allowing researchers from anywhere to access all of the documents and examine them in detail that rivals the experience of handling the originals.
 Because of both the inadequacy of optical character recognition (OCR) software to produce machine-readable transcriptions of manuscripts and the cost of non-automated transcription, providing online word-searching falls outside the scope of the project goals.

 The O. O. Howard Papers comprise sixty linear feet of manuscript material, chiefly incoming and outgoing correspondence, memoirs, and addresses created by or relating to General Oliver Otis Howard (1830-1909), a major figure in the narrative of American history.
 Howard’s distinguished career mirrors America's military, social, and cultural history throughout the latter half of the nineteenth century, including: the Civil War; the Freedmen’s Bureau and Reconstruction; Western expansion and Indian affairs; social welfare; domestic life; race relations; higher education; and religiosity.
 Known as the “Christian General,” Howard was awarded the Medal of Honor for valor during the Civil War, served as commissioner of the Bureau of Refugees, Freedmen and Abandoned Lands, was instrumental in the founding of Howard (named in his honor) and Lincoln Memorial universities, was superintendent at West Point, and held several Western army commands, including those involving the Nez Perce War and making peace with Cochise.
 Aside from documenting his career, his papers also reveal his progressive commitment to the social advancement of African Americans and his strong belief in the virtues of Christian faith in effecting social change.
 Howard’s papers thus attract a wide range of researchers and scholars in large numbers because of the breadth and depth of the documents that he accumulated over a lifetime of public service to the Nation.